mmeshref/batch-inference-poc/README.md

 The `/Batches/Details` page provides a richer view of a single batch:

-- Batch summary:
+- **Batch summary:**
-  - User id, status, GPU pool, creation/started/completed timestamps.
+  - User id, status, GPU pool, **priority level**, creation/started/completed timestamps.
   - SLA deadline and whether it was met or breached.
   - Any batch-level error message.
+  - **Copy-to-clipboard button** for batch ID for easy sharing/debugging.

+- **Batch actions:**
+  - **Cancel Batch** button (large, prominent) for Queued/Running batches.
+  - Confirmation dialog prevents accidental cancellation.

-- Requests summary:
+- **Requests summary:**
   - Total, completed, failed, queued, and running counts.

-- Interruption / escalation notes:
+- **Interruption / escalation notes:**
   - Highlighted entries when a request was interrupted on spot capacity.
   - Notes when a request was requeued to a dedicated GPU to protect the SLA.

-- Request-level table:
+- **Request-level table:**
   - One row per request with line number, status, GPU pool, timestamps, and badges indicating interruptions or escalations.
+  - **Pagination:** Large batches are paginated (default: 50 requests per page) with navigation controls.
+  - Expandable rows show full input/output payloads, error messages, and GPU pool history.

-- Output file UX:
+- **Output file UX:**
   - Download the full output file when available.
   - Preview the first few lines inline to validate the contents quickly.
   - Mirrors OpenAI-style batch outputs so operators can visually inspect the first N lines (default 20) directly in the portal or download the full file for downstream processing.

 #### Batch Details UX